Oil and Gas Removal with Electro Water Separation

 OriginClear’s proprietary Electro Water Separation™ (EWS) technology is particularly effective in the treatment of produced and frack flowback water from the oil & gas market.

-EWS is a continuous, chemical-free, low-energy process.
-Exhaustive testing has indicated that Specific Energy Consumption averages 5.1 kWh/kgal of water treated.
+EWS is a continuous, chemical-free, low-energy oil gas water separator process.
+Exhaustive testing has indicated that Specific Energy Consumption averages 5.1 kWh/kgal of processed water.
 Assuming an energy cost of $0.15 per kWh, the energy cost of operating the EWS technology is estimated at $0.03 per barrel of water treated.

 The EWS process efficiently removes non-soluble organics and inorganics, such as free & dispersed oil and suspended solids, through sequential stages of electro-coagulation and electro-flotation.